elklein96/gitpapers-blog/Getting_Started_Android.md

 	label.setText("Hello, Android!");

-* Now when we click the button, the TextView, called label, will display "Hello, Android!";
+* Now when we click the button, the TextView, called `label`, will display "Hello, Android!"

 ## Testing the App